vrnvu/vrnvu.github.io/_posts/2020-12-15-epoche-on-forth-analysis.md

 6. After you’ve spent anywhere from 2 to 12 hours installing and debugging your new feature, you suddenly ﬁnd that element Y of your application bombs out.
 Worst yet, you have no idea why.
 You spend two hours reading memory dumps trying to divine the reason.
 Once you do, you spend as many as 12 additional hours redesigning element Y. (Total 26.)
 Then you have to document the syntax change you made to element Y. (Total 27.)

-How can you improve your chances of judging time requirements correctly?
-I have little to add to this body of knowledge except for some personal observations.
+**How can you improve your chances of judging time requirements correctly?**  I have little to add to this body of knowledge except for some personal observations.

-- Don’t guess on a total.
+- **Don’t guess on a total**.
 Break the problem up into the smallest possible pieces, then estimate the time for each piece.

-- In itemizing the pieces, separate those you understand well enough to hazard a guess from those you don’t.
+- In itemizing the pieces, **separate those you understand well** enough to hazard a guess from those you don’t.
 For the second category, give the customer a range.

 ---